 Possibly the most glaring example would be Blitzball.
 In cutscenes, Blitzball promises a fast-paced, impossibly cool game of 3D soccer.
 In actual play, it's a plodding, 2D, hybrid action/tactical RPG.
 Also, you can somehow play the game at any save sphere, and there's no explanation of just how or where you are actually doing this.
 There is a bit of an aversion with this, though, in that in certain instances where the party is isolated or chased, the blitzball option becomes unavailable.

-On that note, the Blitzball teams in general.
+The Blitzball teams in general.
 The Luca Goers are shown in-universe as being a star team of elites, but in reality they are only a little better statwise than you in their story match (with Tidus equaling them).
 The Al Bhed Psyches on the other hand you beat in the first round in a cutscenes, and most players know that the Psyches are easily the best team in the game, with each member having ridiculously high stats in specific fields.

 There's also a fascinating subversion involving the save spheres in that non-player characters can actually be seen using them, something that is never seen in any other installment of the franchise.
 If the player buys items from O'aka at Macalania Temple just before being chased by the Guado, then he will give a wave good-bye and then use the area save sphere to teleport away.
 Later, Braska can be seen in a flashback making use of a save sphere just before he, Auron, and Jecht enter the Zanarkand Cloister of Trials, apparently to restore HP and MP.
 Finally, if the player takes part in the ten cactuars sidequest in the Bikanel Desert, one of the cactuars will use a save sphere to teleport to the Fahrenheit.